rancher/docs/content/rancher/v2.5/en/installation/resources/k8s-tutorials/ha-rke2/_index.md

 To avoid certificate errors with the fixed registration address, you should launch the server with the tls-san parameter set.
 This option adds an additional hostname or IP as a Subject Alternative Name in the server's TLS cert, and it can be specified as a list if you would like to access via both the IP and the hostname.

-First, you must configure the path to enable the rke2-agent service as follows:
+First, you must create the directory where the RKE2 config file is going to be placed:

 ```
 mkdir -p /etc/rancher/rke2/
-vim /etc/rancher/rke2/config.yaml
 ```

 Next, create the RKE2 config file at `/etc/rancher/rke2/config.yaml` using the following example: